wprashed/cart-reminder-timer/readme.txt

 1. Upload the plugin folder to `/wp-content/plugins/`
 2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Make sure WooCommerce is installed and active
-3. Go to WooCommerce > Cart Reminder Timer to configure settings
+4. Go to `WooCommerce > Dealicious - Cart Reminder Timer for WooCommerce` to configure settings

 == Requirements ==

 - WordPress 5.0 or higher
-- WooCommerce 3.0 or higher
+- WooCommerce 6.0 or higher
 - PHP 7.4 or higher

 == Features ==